jungujchoi/VisDock/README.md

 VisDock Libraries
 ----------------------------------------------------------------------------------------------------
+Thie page is outdated.
+For new information and the recent version of VisDock, please visit <a href="https://github.com/VisDockHub/NewVisDock">New VisDock Hub</a>.

 VisDock is an interactive web-visualization framework written in JavaScript.
 VisDock allows visualization creators to import various VisDock tools into their host visuailzations for exploration and annotation purposes.